estebanlm/toolkit/mc/Toolkit.package/TkMagritteEditor.class/README.md

-I'm a magritte based generator
+I'm a magritte based generator.